sadhaura/docker_laravel/README.md

 3. docker-compose up -d

+and run the command below

+4. docker exec -it laravel_web chmod -R 777 /var/www/app/

 Your Laravel App is now ready!!
 You can access it via http://localhost:9004.

 You can access phpmyadmin via http://localhost:9005 with username root and password secret